xionxiao/kantv/README.md

 - [Roadmap](https://github.com/kantv-ai/kantv/discussions/262)

+### Contribution

+Report issue in Android phone equipped with <b>mainstream</b> mobile SoC or submit PR to this project is greatly welcomed.

+We use [GitHub issues](https://github.com/kantv-ai/kantv/issues) for tracking feature requests and issue reports, please see [how to submit issue in this project ](https://github.com/kantv-ai/kantv/issues/1).

 <!--
 comment out this section because some contributors in the upstream project might-be don't want to be appeared here